Sir-Teo/sir-teo.github.io/README.md

 ### April 16, 2018
 I deleted some contents irrelevant to my website, and fixed more links so that they function well.

+### April 18, 2018
+- I tried to set up change the name of this website, but it failed.
+- cleaned some files
+- renamed some files so that the codes seems more fluent